deanwampler/factorie-workshop/README.md

 .\sbt
 ```

-AFter some information messages, you'll see this prompt:
+After some information messages, you'll see this prompt:

 ```
 FactorieWorkshop (master) 0.1>
 ```

-It show the name of the workshop's `sbt` "project" (`FactorieWorkshop`), the git branch (`master`), and the workshop version (`0.1`).
+It shows the name of the workshop's `sbt` "project" (`FactorieWorkshop`), the git branch (`master`), and the workshop version (`0.1`).

 After the prompt, type `help`, to see brief information about `sbt` commands, then the `update` command.
-You'll need to be connected to the internet for `update`, as it will find and download the software we need, such as a pre-built version of FACTORIE.
+You'll need to be connected to the Internet for `update`, as it will find and download the software we need, such as a pre-built version of FACTORIE.

 The `update` task may take several minutes.
 It should finish with a "success" message like this: